 The Romans were not bored, and the same goes for all later authors that have used the language.
 Why should anyone else be?
-The decisive factor will be your learning arrangements.
+The decisive factor will be your attitude and the atmosphere in class.

 There are not many other subjects where you move from Greek mythology to volcanic eruptions while singing along to friendly tunes in an ancient language!

 Think about it.
 You will have minotaurs, centaurs and even three-headed dogs first thing in the morning.
 If you like Harry Potter and Percy Jackson, I have good news for you: you are going to love Latin!